number571/micro-anon/README.md

 </h2>

 > [!WARNING]
-> This anonymous network was written solely for the purpose of demonstrating the minimalism of the QB problem.
+> This anonymous network was written solely for the purpose of demonstrating the minimalism of the QB problem, and therefore it should be considered more as a template for modifications/editing than as a ready-made implementation.
 The implementation lacks an authentication mechanism, as well as mechanisms to counter DoS/DDoS attacks, spam and message repetition.
-You can read more about vulnerabilities and implementation-specific issues at the end of this README.
+You can read more about vulnerabilities and implementation-related issues at the end of this README.

 The `Micro-Anonymous` network is based on a QB (queue-based) problem (also as [Hidden Lake](https://github.com/number571/go-peer/tree/master/cmd/hidden_lake)).
 The implementation uses only the standard library of the Go language.
 The goal of this network is to minimize the source code so that even a novice programmer can understand the entire mechanism of its functioning.